dranxer/BasicRag/readme.md

-# Llama 2 RAG Chat App (Streamlit + LlamaIndex)
+# RAG Chat App (Phi-3 Mini + LlamaIndex)

-A minimal Retrieval-Augmented Generation (RAG) app using Llama 2 (via HuggingFace) and LlamaIndex, with a Streamlit UI.
+A minimal Retrieval-Augmented Generation (RAG) app using Phi-3 Mini (via HuggingFace Inference API) and LlamaIndex, with a Streamlit UI.

 ## Features
-- Upload a document (txt or PDF)
+- Upload a small .txt document
 - Build a vector index with LlamaIndex
-- Chat with your document using Llama 2 (HuggingFace Inference)
+- Chat with your document using Phi-3 Mini

 ## How to Deploy on Streamlit Cloud